phl3x0r/zorro-fire-log/demo-app/README.md

   },
   // as list of trade logs. should match the aliases used in trade-sync
   tradeLogs: ["example-1", "example-2"],
+  // as list of position logs. should match the aliases used in trade-sync
+  positionLogs: ['positions'],
   // enable this to use mocked data (avoids reads from firestore)
   useMockData: false,
   // use local cache, saves reads from firestore